A TBI May Affect Your Ability to Manage Money

 - Prepare and follow a reasonable budget.

 - Utilize available social services.
-The Brain Injury Association of America, and its network of state affiliates, can give you more information on available sources for help near you.
+The Brain Injury Alliance of America, and its network of state affiliates, can give you more information on available sources for help near you.

 - If recommended, apply for Social Security Disability as soon as possible.